cdown/sshrc/README.md

     sshrc me@myserver
     > welcome!

-Try not to stuff too much junk into .sshrc.d.
+Try not to stuff too much junk into your ~/.sshrc.d.
 It'll slow down your login times, and if the folder contents are > 1MB, the server may start blocking your ssh attempts.

 <h2>Vim Usage</h2>
     mkdir -p ~/.sshrc.d